sanyamjain007/GamingPlatform/README.md

 Functionality to be added:
 1. Learning Experience: Currently, we are using static learning for experience of character.
 This can be scaled up to dynamic or better learning using Machine Learning algorithms.
-2. Add registration functionality for new user.
-3. Display a list of saved game to resume.
+2. Display a list of available games to play.
-4. Allow user to create character.
+3. Allow user to create character.